 Unlike domestic energy costs, business energy prices are driven by the market, meaning they can vary wildly even from day to day.
 Using an expert comparison service is the best way to ensure you get a good deal on your business energy.

-What is it reasonable to expect from a small business energy provider?
+What is reasonable to expect from a small business energy provider?

-If you’re wondering what the normal expectations you can have for your small business energy provider, then you’re not alone here.
+If you’re wondering about the normal expectations you can have for your small business energy provider, then you’re not alone.
 The energy industry is quite a complex place, and knowing what you can reasonably demand from your supplier can seem a little daunting.

 Here are four key things you should expect your small business energy company to offer:

-Your energy needs to be affordable – otherwise you’ll be running your business in the dark, for fear of racking up a massive bill.
+- Affordability – your energy needs to be affordable – otherwise you’ll be running your business in the dark, for fear of racking up a massive bill!

-There’s no denying it: cleaner and greener energy sources are the future.
-Your energy company should be showing at least some signs that they’re living up to their responsibility and doing their bit.
+- Environmental sustainability – There’s no denying it: cleaner and greener energy sources are the future.
+Your energy company should be showing at least some signs that they’re living up to their responsibility and doing their bit for the planet